-We are investigating the role of mental toughness, primarily (but not exclusively) in sport and exercise settings.
-Our research aims to provide an understanding of how and why mentally tough individuals are able to withstand pressure and adversity, and to develop models and interventions to enhance mental toughness.
+Our research aims to provide an understanding of how and why mentally resilient individuals are able to withstand pressure, stress, and adversity in life.